 Add Section X

-X EWF Profile
+X Endoscopy Ordering Workflow (EWF) Profile

-The Endoscopy Workflow specifies workflows where endoscopy is ordered from hospital information system located outside of the endoscopy department and the result returned to the system.
+The Endoscopy Ordering Workflow Profiles specifies workflows where endoscopy is ordered from hospital information system located outside of the endoscopy department and the result returned to the system.

-The OF (Order Filler) receives an order from the Order Placer.
+The Order Filler (OF) receives an order from the Order Placer (OP).
 When the endoscopy procedure is over, the OF notifies the hospital information system located outside of the endoscopy department of the performed procedure information.

 An independent actor generates performed procedure information, because performed procedure information can be input either as a part of a report or a part of an OF.